Amapola-Negra/REACT-PROJECTS-REPO/amazing-places/README.md

 ## Purpose
 This app displays a selection of places using REACT.
-It is part of the Scrimba course "The Frontend Developer Career Path.
+It is part of the Scrimba course "The Frontend Developer Career Path".

 ## Screenshot
 <img src="AMAZING-PLACES-PICTURE.PNG" width="400px">